KabukiStarship/Script2/README.md

 # SCRIPT Script

-Serial Chinese Room, Interprocess, and Telemetry (SCRIPT) Specification defines A family of technologies, collectively refereed to as Script, that are built on the Chinese Room Abstract Stack Machine (Crabs), SCRIPT Protocol, and SCRIPT Script (Script^2 or Script2) and provides:
+Serial Chinese Room, Interprocess, and Telemetry (SCRIPT) Specification defines A family of technologies, collectively referred to as Script, that are built on the Chinese Room Abstract Stack Machine (Crabs), SCRIPT Protocol, and SCRIPT Script (Script^2 or Script2) and provides:

 * Replacement for C++ std library suitable for embedded systems.
 * Seam Trees provide low-cost in-order unit tests for Agile, Test, and Issue Driven Development with debug information customized for each tree node.
-* Cross-platform Modern `Embedded-C++11`/GCC 4.7 IoT Nanoframework with Cross-language C Application Binary Interface (ABI) and Doxygen API docs.
+* Cross-platform Modern `Embedded-C++11` IoT Nanoframework with Cross-language C Application Binary Interface (ABI) and Doxygen API docs.
 * ASCII Data Types and the ASCII Factory operate seamlessly across assembly boundary with optimal RAM usage and CPU cache performance from ROM-able ASCII Contiguous Objects.
 * Rapid compile time using 3-file Translation Units with unique names an separated C++ templates.
 * Modeled after AI philosophy and ASCII mimicry of the Chinese Room Thought Experiment and C0 Control Codes.